agera-edc/MinimumViableDataspaceOld/docs/developer/edc-data-dashboard/initiate-transfer.md

 The Consumer provides the Provider with a data destination (such as a cloud object storage with temporary credentials).

-The Provider does not notify the Consumer when a transfer has completed (succeeded or failed).
+The Provider does not notify the Consumer when a transfer has completed (succeeded or failed), see [EDC developer documentation](https://github.com/eclipse-dataspaceconnector/DataSpaceConnector/tree/main/docs/developer/decision-records/2022-04-21-dpf-blob-data-transfer).
 Depending on the type of destination, the Consumer polls the output (e.g. cloud object storage) to wait for data to be produced.

 ## Prerequisites